codeplay24/cgec-social-app/README.md

 <img src="public/img/openPost2.png" width="700">

 Clicking on the username(right above the logout button) the profile page for the user will load up.
-Where all the details about the user will be found. and the made the user will load up.
+Where all the details about the user will be found. and the posts made by the user will load up.

 <img src="public/img/profileView.png" width="700">